SiCP: Simultaneous Individual and Cooperative Perception for 3D Object Detection in Connected and Automated Vehicles: Introduction

+making the entire process excessively costly.
+More importantly, the core problem with these cooperative perception models is their inability to effectively handle individual perception tasks.
+This concern is critical because, in real-world scenarios, there may not always be a sender vehicle available to share perception information.
+In such cases, ego vehicle must rely solely on its own perception capabilities to understand its environment.
+Our experiments indicate that cooperative perception models, as presented in Figure~\ref{fig:idea} (b), significantly lag behind the standalone perception model, as shown in Figure~\ref{fig:idea} (a), in performance on individual perception tasks.

-\ignore{A fundamental challenge arises from the divergence in features extracted from data of individual vehicles and multiple cooperating vehicles. } \ignore{The impact of these disparities remains poorly understood. } \ignore{To bridge this gap and pave the way for more robust and accurate automated vehicle perception systems, we explore the possibility of combining individual and cooperative perception to develop a unified framework that seamlessly integrates both individual and cooperative perceptions for connected and automated vehicles.}
+This performance gap highlights the limitations of cooperative perception models in object detection scenarios where data is not shared between vehicles.
+A fundamental challenge arises from the divergence in features extracted from data of individual vehicles and multiple cooperating vehicles.
+The impact of these disparities remains poorly understood.
+To bridge this gap and pave the way for more robust and accurate automated vehicle perception systems, we explore the possibility of combining individual and cooperative perception to develop a unified framework that seamlessly integrates both individual and cooperative perceptions for connected and automated vehicles.